For individuals looking to come into the UK to live and work, there are a variety of visa options.

 If you are aged between 18 and 30 (or 18 and 35 for some nationalities) on the date of your application, and a citizen of Australia, New Zealand, Canada, San Marino, Monaco, Iceland, Japan, Hong Kong (Special Administrative Region), Taiwan or South Korea, then you may be eligible to apply for a 2-year visa which entitles you to work or study in the UK.
 You can also be self-employed but there are certain requirements that need to be fulfilled.
-You must have £2,530 in cash funds available to you at the time of application .
+You must have £2,530 in cash funds available to you at the time of application.
 This visa is only granted once in an applicant’s lifetime and cannot be extended beyond the 2-year period (save for some nationalities).
 There are limits on the number of these visas issued annually.
 Applicants from some countries have to apply via a ballot.

-This type of visa allows an overseas company to send an employee to work full-time in the UK to set up a branch or subsidiary of their company.
-You must be a senior manager or specialist employee of the overseas operation.
-This visa can be used for overseas companies to explore the UK market.
 The company cannot already be trading in the UK.
 This visa requires the business in the UK to be licensed by UK Visas and Immigration (UKVI) and there is a minimum salary requirement.
 The visa is granted for an initial period of 12 months, with the option to extend a further 12 months.
 Two years is the maximum period a person can stay in the UK on this visa.

 There is also the option to transfer up to 4 additional senior employees of the overseas operations under this licence, to help to establish and grow the UK business.

 Skilled Worker: To apply under this visa type, you must have a UK job offer, from a sponsored employer, which meets the skill and salary requirements.
+You will need to prove your knowledge of English when applying for this visa.

-Global Business Mobility (GBM): Senior or Specialist Worker visa: This route is for multinational needing to transfer an overseas senior and skilled worker to the UK linked entity on either a short-term or long-term basis.
+Global Business Mobility (GBM): Senior or Specialist Worker visa: This route is for multinationals needing to transfer an overseas senior and skilled worker to the UK linked entity on either a short-term or long-term basis.

 There are minimum salary requirements for this visa, however, applicants will not have to prove their knowledge of English.